 Ten years ago, a white cargo van with Ontario plates quietly meandered through the streets of Campbellton, New Brunswick.
 Behind the wheel was ‘Troy Snyder,’ a bearded 48-year-old from Oklahoma.

-In traffic, right behind the man, were two RCMP constables …
+In traffic, right behind him, were two RCMP constables …

-Little did the officers know they were about to capture one of America’s Most Wanted — ‘the man who mailed himself out of jail’ — Richard Lee McNair.
+Little did the policemen know but they were about to capture one of America’s Most Wanted — ‘the man who mailed himself out of jail’ — Richard Lee McNair.

-McNair, a convicted killer, was collared by the Mounties after a brief foot chase in a forest on the edge of town.
+McNair, a convicted killer, was tackled by the Mounties after a brief foot chase in a forest on the edge of town.